 The second purpose of a clear coat is to give your car’s paint more gloss and shine.
 Vehicles without a clear coat won’t be nearly as shiny as clear-coated cars.

-How Thick Is a Clear Coat Layer?
+How Thick Is Clear Coat?

-I am mentioning microns (µm) because, in my opinion, it’s better to measure the paint using that unit since it’s a more precise measurement.
+I am mentioning microns (µm) because, in my opinion, it’s better to measure the paint thickness using that unit since it’s a more precise measurement.

-How To Know If a Car Paint Is Clear Coated?
+How To Know If a Car Paint Is Clear-Coated?

 All new cars have a clear coat, and it’s easier to detail new vehicles and access the paint correction jobs.
 However, older cars (made before ’80s) don’t always have a clear coat applied to the car’s paint.